rosette-api/helm/charts/rosette-server/README.md

 The extraction of the roots can be a lengthy process, depending on which endpoints and languages are enabled and also on available system resources.
 Make sure to set a long enough timeout for the process to finish considering your resources.

+### Download the templates
+Use this [link](https://charts.babelstreet.com/rosette-server-1.1.0.tgz) to download the chart and its templates

 # Uninstall
 To uninstall the release, run
 ```shell